-To enable SSL connections, your MySQL distribution must be built with SSL support, as described in Section 126.96.36.199, “Building MySQL with SSL Support”.
-In addition, the proper SSL-related options must be used to specify the appropriate certificate and key files.
-For a complete list of SSL options, see Section 188.8.131.52, “Command Options for Secure Connections”.
+To enable secure connections, the proper options must be used to specify the appropriate certificate and key files.
+For a complete list of options related to establishment of secure connections, see Section 18.104.22.168, “Command Options for Secure Connections”.

-If you need to create the required SSL files, see Section 6.3.7, “Creating SSL Certificates and Keys Using openssl”.
+If you need to create the required certificate and key files, see Section 6.3.12, “Creating SSL and RSA Certificates and Keys”.

 For example, start the server with these lines in the

 Each option names a file in PEM format.
 If you have a MySQL

 source distribution, you can test your setup using the